 A public company (sometimes called a publicly held company) is usually a corporation that issues shares of stock (a stock corporation).
 In a public company, the shares are made available to the public.
 The shares are traded on the open market through a stock exchange.
 A company is also considered as public if it discloses business and financial information to the public.

 A private company is a stock corporation whose shares of stock are not publicly traded on the open market but are held internally by a few individuals.
-Many private companies are closely held, meaning that the shares are held by only a few individuals.
+Many private companies are closely held, meaning that only a few individuals hold the shares.
 But some very large corporations have remained private.
 Cargill (the food producer) is the largest private company in the U.S. Some other familiar examples of privately held companies n the U.S. are are:

 - Mars Inc. (the candy company; think Mars Bars)